FauzanFarooqui/fauzanfarooqui.github.io/_pages/about.md

 Month | Status
 ---|---
+**May 2024** | We will be answering questions on our [paper](https://aclanthology.org/2024.lrec-main.906/) on OIE, published at the LREC-COLING '24 main conference via the remote QnA session on May 22.
+Feel free to come have a chat with us and see our video presentation in the portal.
 **February 2024** | Our long paper has been accepted to LREC-COLING '24!
-During our time at IvLabs, me, Thanmay and Pulkit worked on leveraging linguistic structure to enhance open information extraction under the guidance of Prof. Mansi Radke.
-Pre-print and more details coming soon - hope to see you in Italy this year!
+COLING is one of the Top 5 most prestigious international NLP conferences.
 This is quite special to us as it comes after months of deep work being recognized at a prestigious conference - with an undergrad-only team.
+Extending our work from our time at VNIT, me, Thanmay and Pulkit worked on leveraging linguistic structure to enhance open information extraction under the guidance of Prof. Mansi Radke.
 **December 2023** | My colleague Thanmay will be orally presenting our [paper](https://aclanthology.org/2023.nllp-1.22/) in-person at the NLLP workshop on December 7.
 **October 2023** | Received our first paper acceptance!
 We benchmarked LLMs in the legal domain in a short paper at the NLLP'23 workshop, co-located at EMNLP 2023.
 Hope to see you in Singapore this year!
 **August 2023** | Started my first position!
 I will be working as a Research Engineer on 5G systems at the Centre for Development of Telematics (C-DoT, India's telecom R&D organization).